mongodb/specifications/source/retryable-writes/tests/README.rst

   - ``description``: The name of the test.

+  - ``skipReason`` (optional): A string describing why the test should be skipped.
+If present, the test must be skipped without executing any operations or performing any assertions.

   - ``clientOptions``: Parameters to pass to MongoClient().

   - ``useMultipleMongoses`` (optional): If ``true``, the MongoClient for this